usdot-fhwa-OPS/V2X-Hub/configuration/README.md

  ```

 > [!NOTE]
-> V2X-Hub initialization script uses [mkcert](https://github.com/FiloSottile/mkcert), a simple tool for making locally-trusted development certificates for HTTPS communication and placing them in the `.ssl/` directory.
+> V2X-Hub initialization script uses [mkcert](https://github.com/FiloSottile/mkcert), a simple tool for making locally-trusted development certificates for HTTPS communication and placing them in the `${V2XHUB_VOLUME_PATH}/ssl/` directory.
 For deployment, it is recommended that you generate your own trusted certificates from a real certificate authorities (CAs).
 MKCert can also be used to setup a local CA but that is up to deployers.

 > [!NOTE]
 > If no certificates are present at start-up time, the V2X Hub container will create self signed certificates using `openssl` (see `container/generate_certificates.sh`).
 These certificates need to be explicitly trusted by the browser.
 To do this simply navigate to `https://<v2xhub-ip>` and accept the warning.
 After this you should be redirected to the login page.

-> [!WARNING]
-> To use generated trusted certificates the `docker-compose.yml` file needs to be modified to map the local ssl directory to the ssl docker compose volume.
-See the comment in the `ssl` docker compose defined volume for instructions for modifications